archiethehead/Member-Tracker/README.md

 > https://discord.com/oauth2/authorize?client_id=1449210899964366960&permissions=67584&integration_type=0&scope=bot

+For development, the Discord API needs to be installed.
+If this is not the case, the command below will rectify that:

+> python -m pip install Discord

+(Note, 'python' can be replaced with whatever your system path refers to Python as, such as py, or python3).

 # Quick Start
 Launching main.py creates a server connection, which runs an instance of the bot for every server it is in.
 The release build will handle this with Microsoft Azure, eliminating the need for local hosting.